 A Singing River Electric energy expert can partner with you to find just the right resources, rebates and information, to create an energy-efficient and environmentally-friendly home.

-Please contact one of these three representatives:
+Please contact one of our representatives:

 Comfort Advantage is a recognized standard for energy-efficient construction and quality products for the home and business.
 The benefits of Comfort Advantage are promoted by electric cooperatives who provide electric service to more than 400,000 Mississippi homes and businesses.